Mastercard/bundle-client-reference-app/README.md

  * View and update consumer enrollment details
  * Update the product and solution enrollment details

- This Reference application is a guide for using Consumer Product Enrollment APIs for Consumer Product Enrollment.
+ This Reference application is a guide for using CPE APIs for product and solution enrollments.
  Please visit Mastercard Developer portal for more details about the API: [Mastercard Developers.](https://developer.mastercard.com/consumer-management/documentation/)

 ### Compatibility <a name="compatibility"></a>